FullSiliconAlchemist/LevelDesign_3/README.md

 Although a free fireball is available right away, to recharge you must deliver the sequence shown at the top left corner.
 Hold Q and press the keys 1, 2 and 3 respecitvely to charge another fireball.

-Design Concept Questions:

-1. Does the third person camera distance and sensitivity feel correct?
-2. Does movement feel correct?
-3. Are you able to use and re-use the fireball jutsu?
-4. Does the key sequence resemble what you may have seen in Naruto?
-5. Does this game mechanic work well with a mouse and keyboard?

 # Design Journal

 For this game prototype I decided to build a gameplay mechanic based on the powers of a franchise anime called Naruto.
 I wanted to explore the possibility of incorporating "hand weaving" mechanics to summon a special power, sort of like how a wizard would read spells from a book.